-Ultra-Wide Camera vs Telephoto – Which is Better?
+Ultra-Wide Camera vs Telephoto — Which Is Better?

-What Is an Ultra-Wide Camera?
+What is an Ultra-Wide Camera?

-• You’re shooting landscapes, buildings, or groups
+• Best for landscapes, buildings, and groups

-What Is a Telephoto Camera?
+What is a Telephoto Camera?

 FeatureUltra-Wide CameraTelephoto Camera

-Field of ViewVery wide (up to 120°)Narrow, zoomed-in
+Field of ViewVery wide (up to ~120°)Narrow, zoomed-in

-Low LightAverageNeeds light, or gets noisy
+Low LightAverageNeeds more light or gets noisy

 Portrait ModeNot idealVery good

-My Real-World Testing Experience
+Real-World Testing Notes

 Ultra-Wide — Best for Big Scenes

-• Top Phones with strong ultra-wide cameras:
+Top phones with great ultra-wide cameras:

 • Samsung Galaxy S24 Ultra